 Whether you hire a full-time or part-time assistant, this is a person who will be dealing with some of the most fundamental, private and sensitive aspects of your business.
 That is why it’s so essential that you can put your complete trust in the virtual assistant you choose to hire.
 You won’t be able to delegate without worry if you don’t trust that the job is going to be dealt with appropriately.

-A good VA service will allow you to grow and evolve your company, secure in the knowledge that you are completely supported, and the day-to-day tasks are being taken care of.
+A good VA service will allow you to grow and evolve your company, secure in the knowledge that you are completely supported, and the day-to-day to do list management is being taken care of.
 Full-time virtual assistants can maintain and expand your online presence, manage your bookkeeping, organise your travel plans and generally enable you to meet new challenges with complete ease.
 Have a look at our blog, “How can a virtual assistant revolutionise your business,” to learn more.

 In addition, it inevitably takes time for new people and services to become a seamless part of your business, so it’s in your interest to make the right choice first time round.